openpytea.equipment¶

 float | None, optional) – Lagging & painting factor override.
 Default is None (use process_type table).material_factor (

 float | None, optional) – Material factor override.
-Default is None (use material table).
+Default is None (1.0 ifmaterialmatches the resolved default material, else the ratio of the two materials’material_factorsvalues).

 - Raises: